For a PDF version of my resume, please click here.

 News Desk Analyst/Staff Writer

-- I am a blogger at a business research firm producing short, timely blog posts for the firm’s clients on tight daily deadlines.
-I write two posts every day on topics ranging from corporate finance, developing strategic plans, managing talent and more.
-I regularly make use of Microsoft Excel, the Bloomberg Terminal and other data analysis and visualization tools for my quick-turnaround posts.
+- I was a blogger at a business research firm producing short, timely blog posts for the firm’s clients on tight daily deadlines.
+I wrote two posts every day on topics ranging from corporate finance, developing strategic plans, managing talent and more.

 - I also produced podcasts for the International Monetary Fund in which I interviewed academic experts about economic issues in developing countries.